 Related Post: 6 Quick Tips to Increase Loyalty Program Participation

 Below are a few gamification loyalty program examples that show how these programs have benefited companies.
-Sephora, Victoria’s Secret, and Nike have all featured digital gaming components to their loyalty strategies, as well.
+Sephora, Victoria’s Secret, and Nike have all integrated digital gaming components to their loyalty programs.

 Food 4 Less